Edvid/New-World-Dedicated-Stat-Program/README.md

 setting the value of a stat is also possible.
 This is most useful for hiring of troops and players not listing how many more they recruit, just how many they will have now.

-setting light cavalry to 500 would be done like the following.
+setting light cavalry to 500 using synonyms would be done like the following.

-`=500`
+`=500 l cav`

 ***IV: Treaties***